biovis-report/biovis-report/docs/source/docs/getting-started.md

 Open your terminal and run the following command.

+> Don't install these packages in existing conda environments (they may disturb your environment).
+Please use `conda create` command to create a new conda environment for the biovis-report.

 ```
 # All related dependencies are located in the biovis-report and conda-forge channel, so you need to specify the two channels.
 conda create --channel biovis-report --channel conda-forge --name biovis-report biovis-report